ray155093/azure-docs.zh-tw/articles/security/azure-security-pen-testing.md

 <properties
-   pageTitle="滲透測試 | Microsoft Azure"
+   pageTitle="Pen Testing | Microsoft Azure"
-   description="本文提供滲透測試 (pentest) 程序和如何對 Azure 基礎結構中執行的應用程式執行滲透測試的概觀。" services="security"
-   documentationCenter="na"
-   authors="YuriDio"
+   description="The article provides an overview of the penetration testing (pentest) process and how perform pentest against your apps running in Azure infrastructure." services="security" documentationCenter="na" authors="YuriDio"